Skip Navigation

 Camp Randall Stadium

 See Badger sports championship trophies and memorabilia in the Bud Selig Hall of Champions.
 Relax for a moment in one of Camp Randall's luxury suites, the Buckingham Club seats, and Varsity Club seats with a panoramic view of the field.
-Be a witness to Badger football history, and a "behind the scenes" look at the Forward Center football weight room.
+Be a witness to Badger football history, and get a “behind the scenes” look at the Forward Center football weight room.

 Physical Activity Level: High